u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/calendar/google.rst

    :alt: Create a new API project to store credentials.

 .. tip::
-   Give the API Project a clear name, like "Odoo Sync", so it can be easily identified.
+   Give the API Project a clear name, like "Thrive Bureau ERP Sync", so it can be easily identified.

 Enable Google calendar API
 --------------------------